SirMacke/HeliumWatch/README.md

 # HeliumWatch

-A simple app that keeps an eye on a helium miner's earnings.
+A simple app that keeps track of a helium miner's earnings.